dannymcy/coopera_code/HUMAN.md

 ## 5. Simulate Humans

-🖥️ If using local Llama inference, the minimum requirement is two GPUs with at least 24 GB VRAM each.
+🖥️ If using local Llama inference, the minimum requirement is 2x GPUs with at least 24 GB VRAM each.

 ```bash
 export QT_QPA_PLATFORM="offscreen"